fffear/members_only/README.md

 The goal of this project is to build an exclusive clubhouse where members can write embarrassing posts about non-members.
 Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it.

-This is not a complete solution, as new users still need to be created from the console.
-All the features that have been completed are listed on [The Odin Project's](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) website.
+All the features that have been completed are listed on [The Odin Project's](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) website, with an added ability to signup from the app, as well as feature to remember the user.

 ## Getting started